wikimedia/performance-WikimediaDebug/README.md

 ### Create the release

-* After having tested the extension and having a clean working copy of `origin/master` (per the above), update the version in `manifest.json` ([example](https://github.com/wikimedia/WikimediaDebug/commit/a2c6cb5b3c89258224bfa906291104e7c5bf77a8)) and create a commit for this release.
+* After having tested the extension and having a clean working copy of `origin/master` (per the above), update the version in `manifest.json` ([example](https://gerrit.wikimedia.org/g/performance/WikimediaDebug/+/a2c6cb5b3c89258224bfa906291104e7c5bf77a8)) and create a commit for this release.
-* Create a signed tag, then push the commit and tag to GitHub.
+* Add a bullet list of noteworthy changes to `CHANGELOG.md`.
+* Push the commit for review and merge it, then pull it down, then create a signed tag and push it.

   ```
+  git remote update && git reset origin/master
+  # edit manifest.json
+  # edit CHANGELOG.md
   git add -p
   git commit -m "Tag X.Y.Z"
+  git review
+  # merge the commit
+  git pull
   git tag -s X.Y.Z
-  git push --follow-tags
+  git push --tags
   ```
-* Create the release on GitHub with a bullet list of changes.
-(View  [Tags](https://github.com/wikimedia/WikimediaDebug/tags), then "Create release" for this tag.)
 * Create a ZIP archive of the extension directory.

   ```